jwhitad15/Unit2-Project-JoshuaW/README.md

-## Welcome to FOTHS

-### An interactive, educational application centered on biblical teachings.
+# Welcome to FOTHS - an interactive, educational application centered on biblical teaching.
 *******

 FOTHS, short for Fruits of the Holy Spirit, was created as an educational tool designed to solidify biblical teaching into the minds of its users.